In 1939, Einstein wrote to Roosevelt:1

 How likely are you to be killed by an asteroid?
-An overview of naturally occurring extinction risks
+An overview of naturally occurring existential risks

 Unfortunately, as we’ll now show, the natural risks are dwarfed by the human-caused ones.
 And this is why the risk of extinction has become an especially urgent issue.